 Databases with longer retention periods and, in particular, those that frequently overwrite data, use more system resources.
-This can affect how your database performs, especially if your instance is not provisioned with enough nodes.
-If your database has a very high overwrite rate (e.g. if your database is overwritten multiple times per day), you might consider increasing the retention period gradually and monitoring the system.
+This can affect how your database performs, especially if your instance is not provisioned with enough compute capacity.
+If your database has a very high overwrite rate (for example, if your database is overwritten multiple times per day), you might consider increasing the retention period gradually and monitoring the system.
 Here are some things to be aware of:

 Increased time to perform schema updates.
 An increased retention period means that schema versions must be retained for longer durations potentially causing schema updates to be